JustynaD00/agentic-rag-contextual-ai/README.md

 This project implements an end-to-end Retrieval-Augmented Generation (RAG) pipeline using Contextual AI, exploring how modern AI systems retrieve, refine, and generate grounded responses from external knowledge sources.

-This work was developed by following and adapting concepts from the rag_techniques repository https://github.com/NirDiamant/rag_techniques.
+<ins>This work was developed by following and adapting concepts from the rag_techniques repository [(https://github.com/NirDiamant/rag_techniques)].

+Additional debugging, experimentation, and evaluation steps were implemented independently.<ins>

 **🚀 Project Overview**